sudozid/blockeddomaincheck/README.md

 The script is set to check top 1 million sites by Alexa from the url http://downloads.majestic.com/majestic_million.csv Make sure that this file is in same folder as the python script

 However, you can remove the CSV part all together and have it just read from a text file if you want.

+**NOTE: Keep in mind that there is no exception handling on this yet, so there is a chance that if network is unreliable, the script may fail to request and check certain sites.**

 Output file snippet: